FrederickC66/FrederickC66/README.md

 <h3 align="center"><b> Welcome to my GitHub! </b></h3>

-<p align="center"> My name is Frederick Cortez, a new full-stack developer from Bloomtech.
+<p align="center"> Hey there I'm Frederick Cortez, a full-stack developer from Bloomtech.
 I started my coding journey with JavaScript, CSS, and HTML.
 It has expanded to learning libraries like React and web frames like Express.
 I am eager to learn more about other languages and further my career in this field! 🌱 </p>

 <p align="center">  If you are interested in giving me some guidance or would like to connect then feel free to! 📫 </p>